cmclean8/Cinefile/DOCKER.md

 ## 🏠 Why Single Container?

-Cineshelf uses a simplified **single-container architecture** perfect for homelab use:
+Cinefile uses a simplified **single-container architecture** perfect for homelab use:

 - ✅ **Simple**: One container to manage instead of two
 - ✅ **Lightweight**: ~100MB RAM usage, ~150MB disk space